afnanenayet/cttp/docs/README.md

 more updated than Apple's provided binary for make.
 Use whatever version of `make` you want.

-You can also use the build script on a unix-like system if you have `bash` installed.
+You can also use the build script on a unix-like system if you have a `bash` compatible shell installed.
 I haven't tested this project on Windows, but it is compiled using the clang C compiler, using strict C11.
 Since CMake is cross-platform, `cttp` should compile on Windows, but it is not tested and I make no promises.